 Did you remember to file Form 990?
 The Form 990 filing deadline is coming up on May 15 for tax-exempt organizations filing taxes on a calendar year basis.

 The IRS famously changed the rules in 2006 to require tax-exempt organizations to file some form of Form 990 even if they have zero revenue.
 Typically, small and new organizations with revenues below $50,000 will file Form 990-N. Form 990-N is a simple online form that requests only eight pieces of information.
 Failure to file for three consecutive years will result in automatic revocation of tax-exempt status.

-In spite of all of the publicity and information about the not so new stricter filing requirement, we keep seeing organizations lose their exemption for failure to file.
+In spite of all of the publicity and information about the not-so-new stricter filing requirement, we keep seeing organizations lose their exemption for failure to file.
 Failure to file is often due to a failure to understand the following facts:

-- Organizations that have not yet been recognized as exempt still have a duty to file a Form 990.
+- Organizations that have not yet been recognized as exempt still have a duty to file Form 990.

 - The duty to file begins on the date of incorporation.

 - The first tax year is typically a short tax year from the date of incorporation to the end of the organization’s tax year.

 - An organization needs to file even if it has zero revenue.